Documentation · Reference

 - CBC coagulation profile HbA1c lipid profile +/- thrombophilia and vasculitis workup

-- ECG +/- carotid imaging, holter monitor and echocardiogram
+- ECG +/- carotid imaging, Holter monitor & echocardiogram

 - CT and if any follow up done with or without angiography or perfusion +/- MRI

-- if any intervention done -> thrombolysis etc
+- any intervention is done → thrombolysis etc

 - History: onset, duration, relation to position, focal neurological deficit, nausea, vomiting, headache, tinnitus, hearing loss, recent infection, etc.